 STe - Bad DMA Chip

 Troubles with your machine?
 Just want to speak about the latest improvements?
 This is the place!

-Moderators: Mug UK, Zorro 2, simbo, Greenious, Moderator Team
+Moderators: Mug UK, Zorro 2, Greenious, spiny, Moderator Team

+STe - Bad DMA Chip